dannyazimi/passwordManager/README.md

 2. Navigate to the project directory,
 3. Install Python if you don't have it already,
 4. Ensure the tkinter library is available.
 It is included by default in python's standard library.
+5. Ensure Messagebox from tkinter, pyperclip and random libraries are installed
 ## File Structure

 * main.py - main script to run the password manager